Frequently Asked Questions

 Possibly AI software.
 Only if it could be kept 100 percent safe.

 How much would the negative aspects of human nature be affected by a world without money?

 Scarcity and money are both intensifiers of our natural negative human characteristics.
 A world without money not only removes money, but also plans for future to prevent scarcity.
 The removal of these intensifiers means that a world without money would would allow our natural human characteristics to return.
 The effect of a world without money, therefore, would be to allow human nature to return to normal.

 The design belongs to the CHI and the CHI will have full control.
 If the CHI wants to change the design it can, but if it doesn’t meet the mission requirement then it should not be changed to less.

 Why would the AI help us?

 We don’t know that it would.
 We may not need help from an AI at all.
-If we are organized, then our CHI may be all we need.
-If we do get help from the AI, then that might make the difference that saves us.
+If we are organized, then our CHI working with the high speed internet processors we have today may be all we need.
+If we do get help from AI, then that might make the difference that saves us.
 So we hope for the best, but plan for the worst.
-At least after we make the transition people won’t feel the need so much to make money, especially if it’s from something with so much dangerous potential as an AI.
+If we used AI in an uncontrolled way, then we could essentially jump out of the proverbial frying pan and into the fire.

 FAQ’s about miscellaneous things

 What about survival of the fittest?